 Retinal diseases are emergency situations that often require immediate attention, but treatment outcomes can be improved with early detection in a routine eye exam.

-Throughout Dr. Ferreira’s career, he has performed thousands of retinal surgeries to help patients keep their vision.
+Throughout his career, Dr. Tsipursky has performed thousands of retinal surgeries to help patients keep their vision.

 Along with performing surgeries to treat retinal diseases, Dr. Ferreira and his team in Fort Myers also specialize in other treatments, such as: